By Dr. Gary A. Borgman, D.V.M.

-The veterinarians and staff of Kissimmee Animal Hospital (Tel 407-846-3912) and Poinciana Pet Clinic (Tel 407-518-0880) are available to answer your questions and concerns about any of these “summer time concerns” or any other pet health issues.
+The veterinarians and staff of Kissimmee Animal Hospital (Tel 407-846-3912) and Poinciana Pet Clinic (Tel 407-518-0880) are available to answer your questions about treats for pets and new puppy/kitten health issues.
 We are here to help and to serve.